OCHyams/dexter/LTL_work.md

 ---

 ## LTD (Linear Temporal Dexter commands)
 We expose the LTL operators as functions.
-This makes the formulae easy to parse<br> because the functions will map directly to python like the existing DexCommands.
+This makes the formulae easy to parse because the functions will map directly to python like the existing DexCommands.

 Associativity is still important for reasons outliend later.
-Temporal operators<br/>
-are right associative and boolean connectives are left associative. e.g.
+Temporal operators are right associative and boolean connectives are left associative. e.g.
 ```
 p U true U q == p U (true U q) == p U ( F q )